sebsikora/cpp_logic_simulation/README.md

 [seb.nf.sikora@protonmail.com](mailto:seb.nf.sikora@protonmail.com)

-Updated 07/11/2021.
+Updated 08/11/2021.

 What is it?
 -------------------------

-I created cpp_logic_simulation to explore C++ language features and development methodologies that I do not usually use in my C++ work, due to the resource-constrained nature of the typical target platforms (eg, 512 ~ 2K bytes RAM).
+I created cpp_logic_simulation to explore C++ language features and development methodologies that I do not usually use in my C++ work - due to the resource-constrained nature of the typical target platforms (eg, 512 ~ 2K bytes RAM) - and to scratch a personal itch, having felt inspired by the idea of creating some sort of logic simulator for a number of years.

 cpp_logic_simulation is a framework for constructing simulations of digital [logic circuits](https://learn.sparkfun.com/tutorials/digital-logic/all).
-The logic circuits are comprised of *Components*, sub-classed into *Gates* and *Devices*. *Gates* are n-input representations of the [logical operators](https://learn.sparkfun.com/tutorials/digital-logic/all#combinational-logic) NOT, AND, OR, NAND, NOR and XOR. *Gates* can be grouped-together and interconnected within *Devices*.
-These *Devices* can then be grouped-together and interconnected and nested-within further *Devices*, ad-nauseum.
-In this way, arbitrarily complex logic circuits can be assembled from the primary *Gate* building blocks. *Devices* can even be created from repeated arrays of simpler building-block *Devices* in a programmatic manner.
-[See](./sim_src/devices.cpp) `./sim_src/devices.cpp` for examples.
+The logic circuits comprise instances of a *Component* class, sub-classed into *Gate* and *Device* classes. *Gates* are n-input representations of the [logical operators](https://learn.sparkfun.com/tutorials/digital-logic/all#combinational-logic) NOT, AND, OR, NAND, NOR and XOR.
+Arbitrary numbers of *Gates* can be interconnected within *Devices*.
+These *Devices* can then interconnected nested-within further *Devices*, ad-nauseum, and in this way arbitrarily complex logic circuits can be assembled from the primary *Gate* building blocks.
+[See](./sim_src/devices/devices.cpp) `./sim_src/devices/devices.cpp` for examples.

-A further sub-class of the *Device* is the *Simulation*, which must always be the top-level *Device*.
-The *Simulation* can also contain *Clocks* to drive the contained logic circuit, and *Probes*, which can sample and display the logical state of any inputs or outputs of connected *Gates* or *Devices* within the circuit (at any nesting-level).
-The state of the logic circuit is recalculated automatically in response to any 'live' state changes at it's inputs.
+A further sub-class of the *Device* class is the *Simulation* class, which lies at the top-level and contains the *Device* or *Devices* that comprise the logic circuit.
+The *Simulation* can also contain members of two additional utility classes, *Clocks* to drive the contained logic circuit, and *Probes*, which can sample and display the logical state of any inputs or outputs of *Gates* or *Devices* within the circuit.
+The state of the logic circuit is recalculated automatically in response to any state changes at it's inputs.
 However, sampling and displaying state using *Probes* can only occur while the simulation is 'running', with the circuit driven via one or more *Clocks*.

 A number of demonstrations using the framework to simulate simple logic circuits are provided here.
 To run the simulations with maximally verbose output, detailing all of state changes within the circuit at runtime, set the `verbose` and `monitor_on` flags towards the top of the demos to `true`.
 * `jk_ff_demo.cpp` - A master-slave JK flip-flop - [more](./sim_doc/jk_ff_demo.md)